cquirosj/PlatformContainerExamples/helm/README-sample-2.md

 This example demonstrates how to deploy the Particular Platform with multiple audit instances, each using a dedicated RavenDB database.
 This pattern is useful for:

-- **Business Domain Separation**: Different teams (Sales, Marketing, Support) with isolated audit data
+- **Business Domain Separation**: Different teams (Sales, Billing, Shipping) with isolated audit data
 - **Different Retention Policies**: Each business domain can have its own data retention requirements
 - **Scalability**: Distribute audit load across multiple instances and databases
 - **Performance Isolation**: Heavy audit traffic from one domain won't impact others